Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 • Similarly poor performance on validation/test data

-• Little difference between training and validation metrics, but both are poor
+• Little difference between training and validation metrics (but both are bad)

 AspectOverfittingUnderfitting